matei-tm/garmin-m8m/README.md

 ![settings](m8m/screenshot/floors-info-0.png)

-If HR active wings option is selected, than each red stripe is ten beats range.
+If HR active wings option is selected, then each red stripe is ten beats range.
 The HR is divided in two zones: confort (0-100) and training (100+)
 ![settings](m8m/screenshot/hr-info-0.png)